-Stop-loss (SL) is one of the most important concepts in the Forex market.
+Stop Loss (SL) is one of the most important concepts in the FX market.
 Every trader has the opportunity to benefit from this trading tool.
 It’s considered the last frontier that can protect a trader from losses.

 What is Stop-loss